Specific rules for medical devices

-Sometimes it is difficult to assess whether the product you are proposing to use is a medical device or not, in particular if the product is to be used in combination with a medicine, for example.
-If so, please contact a notified body or the Medical Products Agency for advice.
+Sometimes it is difficult to assess whether the product you are proposing to use is a medical device or not.
+If so, please contact the Swedish Medical Products Agency for advice.
 The EU Commission also publishes guidelines dealing with delimitation problems around, for example, medical technology software.

-Is the product ready to be used in a clinical study?
+Is the product ready for use in a clinical investigation of medical devices?

-Before the medical device can be used in a clinical study, it shall fulfil the regulatory requirements for safety and performance, as far as is possible without testing it on humans.
+Before the medical device can be used in a clinical investigation of medical devices , it shall fulfil the regulatory, so-called general, requirements for safety and performance, as far as is possible without testing it on humans.
 For example, technical and biological safety tests shall have been conducted and all risks shall have been minimised and balanced against expected clinical benefit.
-Read more about the regulations’ “significant requirements” below on this page.
+Read more about the regulations’ general requirements below on this page.

 Formulate the hypothesis or research question

-The risk management process used during the development of a medical device, together with the clinical evaluation, provide information on the aspects of the products that should be evaluated, and thereby which questions should be answered in a possible clinical study.
+The risk management process used during the development of a medical device, together with the results from the clinical evaluation, provide information on the aspects of the products that should be evaluated, and thereby which questions should be answered in a possible clinical investigation of medical devices.

 The development stage of the product is also of importance to how the hypothesis should be formulated, and whether the study should have an exploratory or confirmatory design, or perhaps both.
-You can read more about study design and statistical considerations under Planning and Analysis.
+You can read more about study design and statistical considerations on the pages Planning and Analysis on this website.

 Recommendation to follow good clinical practice

-The Medical Products Agency recommends that all studies of medical devices that require a permit are conducted according to the European harmonised standard ISO 14155, Clinical investigation of medical devices for human subjects – Good clinical practice.
-We recommend that you follow ISO 14155 during all stages of a study, from planning to conclusion and archiving.
-The purpose of ISO 14155 is to:
+The Swedish Medical Products Agency recommends that all medical technical clinical trials are conducted according to the European standard ISO 14155:2020, Clinical investigation of medical devices for human subjects – Good clinical practice.
+The purpose of ISO 14155:2020 is to: